swiftlang/swift-evolution/proposals/0346-light-weight-same-type-syntax.md

   The typealias may be used in any position where the constrained protocol type itself would be used.

-- As a member of a protocol composition in any position where a constrained protocol type is itself valid:
+- As a member of a protocol composition, when the protocol composition appears in any position where a constrained protocol type would be valid:

   ```swift
   func takeEquatableSequence(_ seqs: some Sequence<Int> & Equatable) {}